 As the industry's preferred partner in learning and development, ABS offers customised and open enrolment training programmes that cover a comprehensive list of banking areas developed by its Specialist Training Consultancy Team or in collaboration with strategic learning partners that includes some of the top business schools in the world.
-This includes its Executive Education programmes with Cass Business School in London, the University of Cambridge Judge Business School, Frankfurt School of Finance and Management and INSEAD.
+This includes its Executive Education programmes with Bayes Business School (formerly Cass) in London, the University of Cambridge Judge Business School, Frankfurt School of Finance and Management, INSEAD, University of Edinburgh Business School, Bologna Business School in Italy and Bangor Business School in Wales.